fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

    * - Section
      - Description
    * - 1.
 Share Name
      - The Share Name is strictly for .
-By default, this option is diabled.
+By default, this option is disabled.
    * - 2.
 Share Options
      - Force the shared individuals to only 2 options
      	* **[Allow Filtering]** will either allow or disallow the creations of filters.
 By default, this option is disabled